2.3. Beginning Python Programming#

 We will use a dataframe called COVID to explore COVID-19 data imported directly from the City of Chicago’s Data Portal.

 1. Let’s start by importing the numpy and pandas libraries.
-In general, we will always begin by importing these two libraries (Don’t forget to press shift+enter to execute each cell.)
+In general, we will always begin by importing these two libraries (Don’t forget to press run or shift+enter to execute each cell.)

 import numpy as np